Reliva-Technology/melakapay-documentation/docs/CarianPersendirian_Documentation.md

 - The function uses SOAP 1.1 for API communication
 - API timeout is set to 15 seconds
 - All API requests are logged in the `ApiLog` table
-- Payment status is determined by checking if `statusBayaran` is 'TELAH BAYAR' or if `jumlahKeseluruhan` is 0
+- The function contains duplicate code for checking if the agency is enabled (can be refactored)
-- For error support, users are directed to contact 06-3333333 5016/5017/5052 or email ptg@melaka.gov.my
+- Error messages direct users to try again later when API calls fail